George Sfougaras

 George Sfougaras (born 1959) is a contemporary British Greek artist, based in Leicester, England; he works and exhibits internationally, in collaboration with a network of partners.
-He claims that his work is concerned with memory, identity, and the impact of history on the present, and that his printed works explore issues of human migration, change and cultural inheritance through representational art which draws on cultural symbols and archival research.
+His work is concerned with memory, identity, and the impact of history on the present; his printed works explore issues of human migration, change and cultural inheritance through representational art which draws on cultural symbols and archival research.
 He is a member of the Leicester Society of Artists and the Leicester Print Workshop.
 In 2017, he established the Focus on Identity International collective, a group of artists from various European and Middle Eastern countries.

 Early life and artistic themes

 Sfougaras was born in Heraklion, Crete, to Christian parents who were refugees from Asia Minor (modern Turkey) and who subsequently came to the UK during the 1970s military Junta period; he says that these narratives form the cornerstone of his work.
-His mother’s accounts of the transportation and loss of the island’s Jewish population inspired the book Tales from an Old Fort Town: a personal response to the Jewish History of Crete, and an exhibition at Etz Hayyim Synagogue in Crete, in 2018.
+His mother’s accounts of the transportation and loss of the island’s Jewish population inspired the book Tales from an Old Fort Town: a personal response to the Jewish History of Crete, and a permanent exhibition at Etz Hayyim Synagogue in Crete, in 2018.
 George was invited on a residency to Chania in March 2019, to create a map of the former Jewish area of the city, incorporating the long-destroyed Neve Shalom, Chania’s second synagogue.
 His two subsequent installations for the Leicester Museum and Art Gallery deal with the horrors of war and forced migration.
 In 2021, in The Light in the Darkness exhibition in Leicester, Sfougaras presented two United Nations-style rescue tents, within which large transparencies of Jewish, Turkish, Greek, and Armenian refugees were illuminated by a rotating black box, simultaneously illuminating, and "retelling" the past.
 He later created a multi-site installation entitled In Remembrance in the form of a film which depicts the turning pages of a large book containing extracts from two of his publications, Tales from an Old Fort Town and One Winter’s Night in Prague.